Why is this medication prescribed?

 Before taking nitrofurantoin,

-- tell your doctor and pharmacist if you are allergic to nitrofurantoin, any othermedications, or any of the ingredients in nitrofurantoin capsules or syrup.
+- tell your doctor and pharmacist if you are allergic to nitrofurantoin, any other medications, or any of the ingredients in nitrofurantoin capsules or suspension (liquid).
 Ask your doctor or pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antacids, antibiotics, benztropine (Cogentin), diphenhydramine (Benadryl), probenecid (Benemid), and trihexyphenidyl (Artane.
+Be sure to mention any of the following: antacids that contain magnesium, ciprofloxacin (Cipro), delafloxacin (Baxdela), levofloxacin (Levaquin), moxifloxacin, and probenecid (Probalan, in Col-Probenecid).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have anemia, kidney disease, lung disease, nerve damage, or glucose-6-phosphate dehydrogenase (G-6-PD) deficiency (an inherited blood disease).
+- tell your doctor if you have or have ever had anemia, diabetes, lung problems, nerve damage, an electrolyte imbalance in your blood, low levels of vitamin B in your body, or glucose-6-phosphate dehydrogenase (G-6-PD) deficiency (an inherited blood disease).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking nitrofurantoin, call your doctor.
+Nitrofurantoin may cause problems in newborns following delivery if it is taken during the last month of pregnancy.
 Nitrofurantoin should not be taken by women in the last month of pregnancy.

 What special dietary instructions should I follow?